bikeindex/bike_thefts_map/README.markdown

 ### Running it locally

+This is a [Jekyll project](http://jekyllrb.com/).
+From the project directory in the terminal:

+- Install Jekyll with `gem install jekyll && gem install jekyll-coffeescript`
-This is a [Jekyll project](http://jekyllrb.com/) - so once you've installed jekyll, all you need to do is run `jekyll serve` from the project directory in the terminal and it will start a local copy that updates on changes.
+- Start the dev server with `jekyll serve`

+It will start a local copy that updates on changes.

 The code that makes this work is in [assets/base.coffee](assets/base.coffee).